Chestnut-bellied sandgrouse

 The chestnut-bellied sandgrouse or common sandgrouse (Pterocles exustus) is a species of sandgrouse.
 It is a sedentary and nomadic species that ranges from northern and central Africa and further east towards western and southern Asia.
-There are six recognised subspecies.
+There are six recognized subspecies.

 The chestnut-bellied sandgrouse is sexually dimorphic in plumage colouration and varies in overall plumage colouration between the six subspecies.